JCNTH/trackingdemo/backend/CAPABILITIES.md

 ✅ Works for repetitive movements
 ```

-This works reasonably well for exercises with clear up/down cycles, but it can get confused if the movement is irregular or if there are pauses.
+This works for exercises with clear up/down cycles.
+It can fail if movement is irregular or includes pauses.

 ### 6. Form Analysis (Rule-Based)